sparshkr24/DBMS-Project/README.md

 # On The Way
-This project is an implementation of an online student counselling system for students of IIITDM Jabalpur.
+This project is an implementation of an online student counselling system for students of IIITDM Jabalpur. <br>
 Live :- https://student-counselling.herokuapp.com/

 ## Highlight of this project is -